rhadi2005/azure-devops-python-samples/README.md

 To persist the HTTP request/response as JSON for each client sample method that is run, set the `--output-path {value}` argument.
 For example:

 ```
-python runner.py run all all --output-path ~/temp/http-output
+python3 runner.py run all all --output-path ~/temp/http-output
 ```

 This creates a folder for each area, a folder for each resource under the area folder, and a file for each client sample method that was run.
 The name of the JSON file is determined by the name of the client sample method.
 For example: